 We keep our heard small, 3 to 10 goats, so that we can give them regular, individual attention and care.
 They are currently being cared for naturally, without chemicals, except for on the rarest occasion.
 Our goats get lots of green grass in the summer, along with wonderful local hay all year round.
 They also get alfalfa and grain as needed.
 They are offered free-choice kelp and receive herbs for vitamin, mineral, and de-worming needs on a regular basis.
 Our goats are tested yearly for all the common goat diseases and have always tested disease-free.

 Our kids are raised with their moms.
 Mama goats love their kids and kids love their mamas!
 We love to watch them interact together and frolic & play with the herd as a whole.
 Goats are herd animals and truly enjoy being together.
 We bond with all newborn kids from day one by spending time with them.
 As they get older, we offer them raisins as treats, which they love and come running for.
 Our kid goats get 100% of their mama's milk for the first two weeks of life.
 After that, we don't allow the kids to take milk at night.
 We milk in the morning and let the kids take the milk the rest of the day.
 This works good for our family.
-The goat kids are great back-up milkers.
-If we want to be gone overnight and skip our morning milking duties, they are happy to fill in.
 Our mama's naturally wean their kids around 5 months of age.
-At this point, we continue to milk once a day.
+At this point, we often continue to milk once a day.

 Grace kidded for her first time in May, 2015, with beautiful kids, a doeling (Duchesse) and a buckling (Fleming).
 She has been an awesome mama and loves her kids, and now her grandkids, and allows them to frolic and play on her.
 Grace has nice long lactations which peaked at a little over a gallon as a first freshener, and then continued to produced 3/4 gallons a day being milked once a day until we chose to dry her up in August 2016.
 Grace kidded with triplet Mini Alpines in April 2017, a buckling and two dwellings.
 All these beautiful kids, sired by Cozmo, will be retained